FrancescaK/MongoDB_Community_Kit/at_your_company.md

 * Demo apps
 * Invite high-profile judges and create special awards
 * Showcase apps afterwards to your company
+* Blog about the hackathon and provide links to live apps afterwards

 Let us know if you’d like help!